Traffic and parking fines on the Costa del Sol

 Home > News > Traffic and parking fines on the Costa del Sol

 It is expected to have nightmares when you receive a traffic fine for speeding or parking in the wrong place while abroad or when your car is towed away by Grua.
-In our article, we provide information on how to handle traffic fines in general, road parking fines, and what you should do if Grua tows your car away.
+In our article, we provide information on how to handle traffic fines, road parking fines, and what to do if Grua tows your car away.

 Scary monster of parking in the wrong place, the GRUA

-Have you ever encountered a yellow sticker attached to the road rather than your car?
-If yes, then it was probably the Grua, which is the municipal towing service responsible for managing parking irregularities to enhance the efficiency of the road network.
-The Grua tow vehicles parked at maintenance sites or special events, cars parked illegally or obstructing traffic, and vehicles abandoned on the road due to an accident, alcohol consumption, or other reasons.
+Have you ever encountered a yellow sticker on the road rather than your car?
+It was probably the Grua, the municipal towing service responsible for managing parking irregularities to enhance the road network's efficiency.
+Grua tows vehicles parked at maintenance sites, special events, illegally parked cars, or abandoned vehicles.

 How to find your vehicle?

-Suppose you find a City Towing Service sticker on the pavement.
-In that case, the information on the sticker will indicate the location of the car depot where you can collect your vehicle after paying a fine.
+If you find a City Towing Service sticker on the pavement, the information will indicate the location of the car depot where you can collect your vehicle after paying a fine.

 An expensive kiss

-Not only the driver but also the passengers need to be aware of traffic laws.
-Offenses such as kissing the driver or having a heated argument with him/her while driving can attract a fine of €80 if the police think they have caused enough distraction behind the wheel.
+Kissing the driver or having a heated argument while driving can attract a fine of €80 if the police believe it caused distraction.

 Driving in flip-flops, barefoot, shirtless

-We recently witnessed a live demonstration of why you shouldn’t drive in slippers.
-A British tourist managed to jump his Porsche into an ice cream parlor at 8 a.m. when his flip-flops got stuck in the accelerator while he was leaning over his left-hand driver’s car trying to open an automatic barrier.
-So, as cool as it is to drive around on your holiday in slippers and swimming shorts, it’s strongly discouraged and can sometimes result in a hefty fine.
+A British tourist jumped his Porsche into an ice cream parlor at 8 a.m. when his flip-flops got stuck in the accelerator.
+Driving in slippers and swimming shorts can result in a hefty fine.

 Don’t pimp your car